montrealrobotics/doodad/README.md

 ```

 - (Optional) Set up [Docker](https://docs.docker.com/engine/installation/).
 This is required on the target machine if running in a Docker-enabled mode.

+- (Optional) Setup [Apptainer](https://apptainer.org/docs/admin/main/installation.html).
+This is needed to build singularity containers locally and copy them to remote computers.

 - (Optional) Set up GCP
   - https://cloud.google.com/sdk/docs/quickstart-debian-ubuntu